La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab2.md

-The date is defined as ``X1 is the date of event (vo) X2+ starting with unit (xu-jani) X3* in calendar X4'' in which auto-conversion lets it restrict a sentence directly, while the unit can still be compounded.
+The date is defined as <span class="latex">X1 is the date of event (vo) X2+ starting with unit (xu-jani) X3* in calendar X4</span> in which auto-conversion lets it restrict a sentence directly, while the unit can still be compounded.
 The first vector component has that unit, and subsequent components are multiplied by sub-units in the order years, months, days, hours, minutes, seconds.
-The default unit is _jani_ -years.
+The default unit is <span class="latex">_jani_ -years</span>.

 ### Units of Measure